David Murray practises in all areas of commercial law.

 Commercial dispute resolution

-- Recent experience has included a series of related proceedings concerning auction sales and worldwide freezing injunctions (AH Baldwin and Sons Ltd v Sheikh Saud Ali Al-Thani EWHC 3156 (QB)), a Commercial Court dispute concerning the alleged breach of a licence agreement, and various other proceedings concerning breach of contract, misrepresentation, etc.
+- Recent experience has included a series of related proceedings concerning auction sales and worldwide freezing injunctions (AH Baldwin and Sons Ltd v Sheikh Saud Ali Al-Thani EWHC 3156 (QB)), a Commercial Court dispute concerning the alleged breach of a licence agreement, and various other proceedings concerning breach of contract, misrepresentation, etc. David also has experience of disputes involving agency, including the rules which apply to commercial agents.

-- David was recently instructed in Safeway Stores Ltd v Twigger EWCA Civ 1472, 2 All ER 841, which raised for the first time the issue of whether a company which has been fined for breaking the law can claim an indemnity for the fine from the employees allegedly responsible for the infringement.
+- David was instructed in Safeway Stores Ltd v Twigger EWCA Civ 1472, 2 All ER 841, which raised for the first time the issue of whether a company which has been fined for breaking the law can claim an indemnity for the fine from the employees allegedly responsible for the infringement.
 David was part of the team that successfully applied to have the claim struck out on the basis of the illegality defence.

 - Further recent instructions include a substantial dispute in the British Virgin Islands concerning the ownership of shares in a large mobile phone operator, a Commercial Court dispute concerning the sale and financing of a cargo ship, and a High Court dispute concerning a gold mine in Ukraine.